Hymns and Songs for Living: Phase II – 2019 to 2022

-Reached out to persons he knew in the choral industry in the Ashland, Virginia regional area (Richmond to Fredericksburg) for recommendations of vocal artists in the area with skills that could provide the needed additional vocal harmony parts;
+Reached out to persons he knew in the choral industry in the Richmond to Fredericksburg regional area for recommendations of vocal artists with the skills to provide the additional vocal harmony parts.
+Initial persons identified were:

-Negotiated participation of the Professor at Randolph Macon College who teaches organ, to play the replacement pipe organ accompaniments.
-That included using a number of alternative accompaniment tunes on various verses of some hymns.
+Negotiated participation of the organ Professor at Randolph Macon College (Dr. James M. Doering) to play the replacement pipe organ accompaniments.
+That included finding a number of alternative accompaniment arrangements for variations on accompaniments used with verses of some hymns;

-Ms. Heidi Gerber-Salins of All Access Audio of Silver Spring, MD, made time available from her teaching schedule to provide some post production audio processing.
-Unfortunately a car crash limited how much of that she was able to do.
-After the crash, David obtained needed software and performed the needed post production audio processing.
+Ms. Heidi Gerber-Salins of All Access Audio of Silver Spring, MD, offered to made time available from her teaching schedule to provide assistance with post production audio processing.
+Unfortunately a car crash cut short how much she was able to accomplish.
+In order to move the project forward, after her crash, David obtained audio editing software, learned how to use it and performed the rest of the post production audio processing.

 All other work on revisions to finalize this recording were performed by Mr. Bill McElroy of Slipped DISC of Ashland, VA.
-They included:
+That included:

-Scheduling and managing addition of vocal harmonies on hymns identified;
+Scheduling and managing addition of vocal harmonies on hymns identified to receive such broadening;

 On location recording of real pipe organ at Duncan Memorial United Methodist Church;